Canadian Sanctions Related to Belarus

 Canada has been strongly engaged in the situation in Belarus, directly with the Government of Belarus and with international partners, as well as in multilateral forums such as at the Organization for Security and Co-operation in Europe, Media Freedom Coalition and Freedom Online Coalition.
 There is no indication that the Government of Belarus is genuinely committed to finding a negotiated solution with opposition groups, nor in ensuring accountability for those responsible for gross and systematic human rights violations.
 Appropriate steps to restore democratic rights or to address ongoing human rights violations have also not been taken.

-On September 29, 2020, Canada, in coordination with the United Kingdom, imposed sanctions against 11 Belarusian officials via the Special Economic Measures (Belarus) Regulations.
+On September 29, 2020, Canada, in coordination with the United Kingdom, announced sanctions against 11 Belarusian officials via the Special Economic Measures (Belarus) Regulations.

-On October 14, 2020, Canada imposed further sanctions against an additional 31 Belarusian officials by amending the Special Economic Measures (Belarus) Regulations.
+On October 15, 2020, Canada announced further sanctions against an additional 31 Belarusian officials by amending the Special Economic Measures (Belarus) Regulations.
 These actions were taken in coordination with the European Union.

 Regulations and Orders made under the Special Economic Measures Act: